 -Karl Edward Wagner, “13 Best Non-Supernatural Horror Novels” (Twilight Zone Magazine, 1983)

 Fressier passed away many years ago after a long and distinguished career writing for movies and TV.
 He didn’t produce a lot of novels, which is what makes Fully Dressed memorable.

-I like to imagine KEW finding this one in some dusty bookstore or second-hand shop, on the verge of tossing it back, then thinking: “Wait a minute, this looks good.”
+I like to imagine KEW finding this one in some dusty bookstore or second-hand shop and, on the verge of tossing it back, he thinks: “Wait a minute, this looks good.”
 As I work my way through his “essentials” list, the variety of it never ceases to amaze me.
 There are days I wonder how big the list might’ve been if he’d decided to publish everything which had impressed him.

 Here’s the opening line from the novel: